Call Today! Free Immediate Response (818) 781-1570

-Extradition laws in California are covered under California Penal Code Section 1548.1 thru 1558.
-In basic terms, extradition is a legal process when one state can transfer a convicted criminal or suspected criminal to another state to stand trial or face sentencing.
+Extradition laws in California are covered under California Penal Code Sections 1548.1 through 1558.
+In basic terms, extradition is a legal process by which one state can transfer a convicted criminal or suspected criminal to another state to stand trial or face sentencing.

-In California, extradition can happen if: (1) your arrested in California for a criminal offense or facing accusations of a crime in another state, or the reverse; (2) your arrested in another state for a criminal offense or facing accusations of a crime in California.
+In California, extradition can happen if: (1) you're arrested in California for a criminal offense or facing accusations of a crime in another state, or the reverse; (2) you're arrested in another state for a criminal offense or facing accusations of a crime in California.

 The Uniform Criminal Extradition Act (UCEA) grants extradition authority to criminal courts across the United States, which allows them to transfer you to another jurisdiction in order to face charges for a crime you allegedly committed in that state.

-While not common, there are few situations when someone will move to another state when they don't even know they have pending criminal charges.
+While not common, there are a few situations in which someone may move to another state without even knowing they have pending criminal charges.
 However, in most cases, people who have been charged with a criminal offense, who know they will soon be charged, will travel to another state in an attempt to avoid prosecution.

-California's extradition laws allow the Governor to return you back to the state to return to jail, face sentencing, go to trail, or to answer for alleged violations of probation or parole.
-It's important to note that before extradition is completed, which can take a significant amount of time; you are presumed guilty and will typically remain incarcerated in jail until your criminal issue has been resolved.
+California's extradition laws allow the Governor to return you to the state to face sentencing, go to trial, or answer for alleged violations of probation or parole.
+It's essential to note that, before extradition is completed, which can take a significant amount of time, you are presumed guilty and will typically remain incarcerated in jail until your criminal issue has been resolved.

 Call a Los Angeles Extradition Lawyer

-If you or a family member is going through the stressful process of interstate extradition in California, or being extradited back to California, call the Los Angeles extradition lawyers at Eisner Gorin LLP.
+If you or a family member is navigating the daunting process of interstate extradition in California or facing extradition back to California, it's important to seek support.
+The Los Angeles extradition lawyers at Eisner Gorin LLP can provide the guidance and legal expertise you need during this challenging time.

-Our criminal defense law firm can answer your questions and can challenge the extradition at your hearing.
-Our criminal attorneys can negotiate with the prosecutor in an attempt to convince them not to move forward with your extradition.
+Our criminal defense law firm can answer your questions and challenge the extradition at your hearing.
+Without proper legal representation, you could be at a significant disadvantage during the extradition process.
+Our criminal attorneys can negotiate with the prosecutor to attempt to convince them not to proceed with your extradition.

-We can use our well established relationships with prosecutors, police, and judges to persuade them to allow you to voluntarily deal with your pending legal matters instead of being extradited back to California.
+We can utilize our well-established relationships with prosecutors, police, and judges to persuade them to allow you to voluntarily resolve your pending legal matters instead of being extradited back to California.

-It may also possible to negotiate for a reduced bail or own recognizance release (O.R) in order for you to return to California on your own.
-Our attorneys will need to first review the specific details in order to determine the best legal options.
+It may also be possible to negotiate for a reduced bail or own recognizance release (O.R.) in order for you to return to California on your own.
+Our attorneys will first need to review the specific details in order to determine the best legal options.
 Now that we have covered a basic overview of extradition, let's take a closer look below.

 Extradition Process